SyncfusionExamples/XlsIO-Examples/Create and Edit Charts/Data Labels/.NET/Pie Data Label Call Out/README.md

-# How to set pie slice color and pie data label call out in XlsIO?
+# How to display data label callouts in pie charts using XlsIO?

 Step 1: Create a New C# Console Application Project.